Claims — March 17, 2026

 CBBEL has been completing civil review and coordination activities for the following proposed developments:

 - (M&L's Adventures) CL Gateway PUD: Multi-tenant restaurant/retail building at 10715 W. 133rd Avenue.
-CBBEL provided a review letter on February 2, 2026.
+CBBEL provided a review letter most recently on February 2, 2026.
 Preliminary plat and re-zoning approvals were granted at the February voting session.
-Site plan and final plat approval are anticipated at the March voting session.
+Site plan and final plat approval anticipated to be voted on at the March voting session.

-- Modern Heating & Cooling — Lakeview Business Park Lot 9: Proposed 1.5-acre development with office/warehouse building, parking area, and access driveway.
-CBBEL provided an approval letter on February 24, 2026; site plan approval was obtained at the February voting session.
+- Modern Heating & Cooling — Lakeview Business Park Lot 9: 1.5-acre office/warehouse building with parking area and access driveway.
+CBBEL provided an approval letter on February 24, 2026; site plan approval obtained at the February voting session.

 - Wedding Development — Lakeview Business Park Lot 13: Concrete facility with parking area and access driveway.
-Applicant appeared at the January work session.
-CBBEL provided an approval letter on February 25, 2026; site plan approval was obtained at the February voting session.
+CBBEL provided an approval letter on February 25, 2026; site plan approval obtained at the February voting session.

 8. Stormwater Management Board

-Meyer Manor Terrace/Lake Shore Drive Storm Sewer: This storm sewer system consists of multiple different pipe materials, blind connections, and failing pipes.
-This will be a significant project most likely beyond the annual budget constraints of Storm Board, and will be part of a larger capital improvement project at a later date.
-CBBEL prepared preliminary engineering plans and cost estimates, shared with the Stormwater Management Board at the September meeting.
-Additional alignment options were explored; a conceptual phasing plan and costs were presented at the February meeting.
-Due to the cost of the improvements, funding from additional sources may be necessary to implement some or all phases.
+This storm sewer system consists of multiple different pipe materials, blind connections, and failing pipes.
+This will be a significant project likely beyond the annual budget constraints of the Storm Board, and will be part of a larger capital improvement project at a later date.
+CBBEL prepared preliminary engineering plans and cost estimates, which were shared with the Stormwater Management Board at the September meeting.
+Based on feedback, CBBEL has explored additional options for storm sewer improvements/alignments.
+A conceptual phasing plan and costs were presented to the Board at the February meeting.
+Due to the cost of improvements, funding from additional sources may be necessary to implement some or all of the phases.

 9. Building Department

-CBBEL has been completing site plan and as-built reviews for individual lots.
-Ongoing development reviews and inspections are being completed in the following subdivisions/projects: Lakeside, Lakeview Business Park (with individual lots), Oak Brook, and Railside individual lots.
+CBBEL has been completing site plan and as-built reviews for individual lots, as well as ongoing development reviews and inspections in the following subdivisions/projects: Lakeside, Lakeview Business Park (with individual lots), Oak Brook, and Railside individual lots.
 MS4 construction inspections are also being completed at each development, where applicable.

 Sincerely,